sdellysse/effuvv/README.md

 Follow the Arch Install Guide up to the part about `pacstrap`.
-Do `pacstrap /mnt base` (just `base`, nothing more as we want to only have the most minimal outside-of-farch system possible), and then chroot into the new install.
+Do `pacstrap /mnt base` (just `base`, nothing more as we want to only have the most minimal outside-of-effuvv system possible), and then chroot into the new install.
 Immediately do this:

 ```
 # cd /tmp
-# curl -L http://farch-pkg.shawndellysse.com -o farch.tar.xz
+# curl -L http://effuvv-pkg.shawndellysse.com -o effuvv.tar.xz
-# pacman -U farch.tar.xz
+# pacman -U effuvv.tar.xz
-# rm farch.tar.xz
+# rm effuvv.tar.xz
-# farch-init
+# effuvv-init
 ```

-Now farch is intalled on your system. `farch-init` has created an extremely basic skeleton configuration.
-Now we're going to follow the next few steps of the install guide, but showing how they're done in farch.
+Now effuvv is intalled on your system. `effuvv-init` has created an extremely basic skeleton configuration.
+Now we're going to follow the next few steps of the install guide, but showing how they're done in effuvv.

 First step, let's deviate from the guide for a moment and install `vim`.
 We're doing this now to both show the packaged installation workflow and also to fix